arbexmb/boticario_challenge/README.md

 }
 ```

-Once you login, you will be able to test the API's functionalities restricted to logged retailers, described on steps 5, 6, 7 and 8.
-Express-session is responsible for handling the session.
+Once you login, you will be able to test the API's functionalities which are restricted to logged in retailers, described on steps 5, 6, 7 and 8.

 #### 5. Store Logged In Retailer Purchase

 - POST: http://127.0.0.1:3000/purchases

 After logging in, the only thing you will need to send in order to store a purchase and attach it to the logged retailer, is the value of the purchase.
-The remainder is handled by the session properties.

 ```json
 {